5roop/task12/README.md

 I shall now attempt replicating Nikola's metrics for classification: only look at the last column of prediction logits.

-With my evaluation I got accuracy of 0.534 on test split.
+* With my evaluation I got accuracy of 0.534 on test split.
+* With Nikola's: 0.508 on test split...

+Next step: reconstruction of Nikola's exact steps.